-I have some equipment suggestions that helped me take better food images as I was learning how to shoot food for my blog.
+I have some equipment suggestions that have helped me take better food images.
 It’s important to note that every food photographer is different with the type and amount of gear they use.
 The equipment listed below has made my photo shoots more efficient for both my blog and my client work.
 Feel free to also check out my current gear for food photography.

 CAMERA AND LENSES

 Using a DSLR camera and good lenses is obviously important in food photography.
-A lot of food bloggers use their smartphone camera, which is fine.
-I actually like the smartphone cameras.
+A lot of food bloggers use their smartphone camera, which is totally fine too.
 But, if you want to improve your food images as a photographer, getting a DSLR and a good lens is going to help tremendously.
-I mean, let’s be honest… I would never show up to a client shoot with my smartphone as my camera. 😉
+I mean, if I’m being totally honest… I always want my work to shine and I would never show up to a client shoot with my smartphone as my camera. 😉

 SURFACES & PROPS